nadushonkin/hifi_gan/README.md

                   datasets.test.data_dir="dataset_path" \
                   datasets.test.resynthesize=True
 ```
-You can also look at demo.ipynb in this repo for more details.
+You can also look at `demo.ipynb` in this repo for more details.

+## Reports
+You can find the logs for the training of my model from the start of the training [here](https://www.comet.com/nadushonkin/dla-nv/kxrj4xsf3yvzfwxmq4v9kqk0uoywsp6t?compareXAxis=step&experiment-tab=panels&showOutliers=true&smoothing=0&xAxis=step)

+Also you can find the **report** [here](https://www.comet.com/nadushonkin/dlanv/reports/NoNUGpvOapUMxpyVxGQCeiMFK)

 ## Credits